dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/Application/deploy-appweb/Readme.md

 # Deploy web application

-You will create an application detection rule with a web application configuration base on the `DomainName`.
+You will create an application detection rule with a web application configuration based on the `DomainName`.
 This web application will be automatically named with that `app` - `DomainName` - `env`
 Add the Auto Tag with the 2 rules :
  - Tag `app` : and catch the **app** in `app - DomainName - env`